petertellgren/petertellgren.github.io/source/_posts/2013-10-17-lanugage-switching-with-dynamicly-generated-i18n-urls.markdown

 # /livres/340-crime-and-punishment
 ```

-This will work but not that you will have multiple URLs to same content which I've been told is aparantly is not the best idea from an SEO standpoint.
+This will work but not that you will have multiple URLs to same content which I've been told is apparently not the best idea from an SEO standpoint.
 Please don't quote me on this though.
 Regardless this was not allowed in the project I was working on.

 ## Option 2: Translation logic on request.